ETS-ReactNative5/real-hacker-news-app/README.md

 You can also check out the project page on [EXPO](https://expo.io/@foxcaulfield/projects/real-hacker-news-app)

- Note: for Android device just scan QR at the EXPO page
+ Note: for Android devices just scan QR at the [EXPO](https://expo.io/@foxcaulfield/projects/real-hacker-news-app) page or right here below 😎
  ![](./screenshots/screenshotExpo2.png)

 ## Technologies, libraries & services